An abelian formula for the quantum Weyl group action of the coroot lattice: Proof of Theorem II

 \subsection{Outline of the proof}

 Our proof of \eqref{eq:pf-3-1} is in the following steps.
-First, we show that both sides have the same commutation relation with the loop generators of $\qloopsl{2}$ in Section \ref{ssec:pf-3-comm}.
+First, we show in Section \ref{ssec:pf-3-comm} that both sides satisfy the same commutation relation with the loop generators of $\qloopsl{2}$.
 Thus, it suffices to prove \eqref{eq:pf-3-1} on a subspace of $V$ which generates it as $\qloopsl{2}$--representation.

-Next, we take $V' := \Ker(E_{-1}) = \Ker(\F_0) \subset V$ as the generating subspace, and focus on a typical weight component $V'[\lambda]=V'\cap V[\lambda]$, where $V[\lambda]=\{v\in V : H_0\cdot v = \lambda v\}$.
-Note that, by finite--dimensionality of $V$, $\lambda\in\N$.
-Using the fact that $E_0^{(\lambda)}$ is invertible on $V[-\lambda]$, equation \eqref{eq:pf-3-1} on $V'[\lambda]$ is implied by the following two, proved in Sections \ref{ssec:pf-3I} and \ref{ssec:pf-3II} respectively.
+Next, we take $V' := \Ker(E_{-1}) = \Ker(\F_0) \subset V$ as the generating subspace, and focus on a typical weight component $V'[\ws]=V'\cap V[\ws]$, where $V[\ws]=\{v\in V : H_0\cdot v = \ws v\}$.
+Note that, by finite--dimensionality of $V$, $\ws\in\N$.
+Using the fact that $E_0^{(\ws)}$ is invertible on $V[-\ws]$, equation \eqref{eq:pf-3-1} on $V'[\ws]$ is implied by the following two, proved in Sections \ref{ssec:pf-3I} and \ref{ssec:pf-3II} respectively.